helloSystem/hello/README.md

 For mere mortals.
 Welcoming to switchers from macOS.
 Not just a theme.
 Not a clone of anything, but something with which the long-time Mac user should feel instantly comfortable.
 The latest technologies, without the complexities of Linux distributions.
 Without lockdown.
 Without Big Brother.
 The user in full control.

 Less, but better!

-### Download

-Live images at https://github.com/helloSystem/ISO/ – `.iso` files can be written to USB drives.

-Boot your computer from one of these drives, or boot a virtual machine (e.g. VirtualBox) from an `.iso` – take an early look at helloSystem without installing to your computer.

 ## Why?